baldurbjarnason/this-is-not-a-book/This_is_not_a_disruption/Everything_is_digital.md

 networked worldview where both an ebook and a print-ready PDF is only a button press away.

+Or you could do what me and my sister did and create a one off coffee table book of your grandmother's life and give it to her for her birthday.

+***

+> In the interim, however, during the period when the paradigm is
+> successful, the profession will have solved problems that its members
+> could scarcely have imagined and would never have undertaken without
+> commitment to the paradigm.
+And at least part of that achievement
+> always proves to be permanent.
+(Thomas S. Kuhn, The Structure of
+> Scientific Revolutions)

 The print worldview dismisses the network’s intrusions into print as being of a lower quality than what the print worldview’s processes create.

-But they are lying to themselves when they make that comparison because they are comparing on the one hand their process which is built on hard-earned, expensive, and rare expertise, and the digital process which is admittedly mediocre but is *consistently* mediocre and predictable and, as time goes by, needs less and less skill to operate.
+But they are lying to themselves when they make that comparison because they are comparing on the one hand their process which is built on hard-earned, expensive, and rare expertise—people who can do this work well are few and their rates are high—and the digital process which is admittedly mediocre but is *consistently* mediocre and predictable and, as time goes by, needs less and less skill to operate.
+(That's provided you are doing it right, which a lot of people aren't.)

 Expert typesetting varies because experts vary.
 For every master designer you have a dozen rubbish InDesign operators churning out PDFs